pimoroni/pirate-audio/raspotify/README.md

 ## Installing

-Album art and track information display is supported on Pirate Audio boards using (Raspotify)[https://github.com/dtcooper/raspotify] and (PiDi Spotify)[https://github.com/pimoroni/pidi-spotify].
+Album art and track information display is supported on Pirate Audio boards using [Raspotify](https://github.com/dtcooper/raspotify) and [PiDi Spotify](https://github.com/pimoroni/pidi-spotify).

 Currently it's not possible to control Spotify.